individkid/sidegeo/README.md

     * Symbolic -- classification of space does not change
     * Numeric -- configuration controls amount of change
   * Panel -- which panel opened by Equalizer
-    * Graffiti -- open panel to draw on facet with styluses
+    * Topology -- open panel for classifications to sample
-    * System -- open panel for stocks flows and attachments
+    * Decorate -- open panel for bitmap stylus screen saver
     * Markup -- open panel for attached files and commands
-    * Topology -- open panel for classifications to sample
+    * System -- open panel for stocks flows and attachments

 Configuration/history files consist of commands.
 User input appends to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.
-The names supplied in --time --start --plane commands have file scope shared by --branch and --jump files.

   * --plane takes three scalars to set up for classify
   * --point takes vector for construct and classify